 This information explains how to care for your wound after your skin procedure without sutures (stitches).

 You had a procedure to remove a concerning lesion on your skin.
 Caring for your wound after your procedure is important to help prevent infection and help you heal with little pain or discomfort.Back to top

 Caring for Your Wound at Home

 - Leave the bandage on your wound for __________ hours after your procedure.
 Keep it clean and dry.

 - If your doctor or nurse told you to ice your wound, you can put an ice pack on your wound for _____minutes every hour you’re awake, or as instructed by your healthcare provider.
 You can do this during the first 24 to 48 hours after your procedure.
 This will help reduce bleeding, pain, and swelling.

 - You can shower __________ hours after your procedure.

-- Don’t allow the shower stream to run directly over your wound.
+- Let the shower stream run gently over your wound.

 - Pat your wound dry with a clean gauze pad or clean, dry washcloth.